Wednesday, February 21, 2018

 Your exact supplies will depend on how you want to enact the project, but our basics were as follows:

-• Bead organizer: You can use any case with compartments as long as it has a latch and the number of divided areas you need.
+• Bead organizer(s): You can use any case with compartments as long as it has a latch and the number of divided areas you need.
+The cases pictured (below) areSterilite Divided Cases.* Our Library started with one organizer but we now use two to offer more variety for beads.

-• Tags and chains: We use SchoolLife.* Their site allows you to personalize brag tag designs with your own wording.
-We elected to add our Library's name!
-The tags are very sturdy plastic and held up very well.
-We had some chains break, but we had extras on hand.
+• Tags and chains: We use SchoolLife* to purchase 30" chains and customized Brag Tags.
+Their site allows you to personalize brag tag designs with your own wording or Library name.
+The tags are very sturdy plastic.

-• Beads: These can easily be purchased at a local craft store, but online outlets such as Lakeshore Learning,* Oriental Trading,* and Amazon* have many different pony bead designs to select from.
+• Beads: These can easily be purchased at a local craft store or online.
 Beadtin* has wonderful options for pony beads of all kinds is is what we've used for the past few years now.

-• Books: As you'll read below, our kids also get to select a free book to take home after the program, regardless of the amount they read.
-I go through donations as they come to the library and stock pile them throughout the year.
-Some libraries may not have this option; these librarians often recommend the Scholastic Dollar Book Store* (everything is $1).
+• Books (optional): As you'll read below, our kids also get to select a free book to take home after the program, regardless of the amount they read.
+Libraries able to fund this option have recommended a Scholastic Literacy Partnership* for discounted books.

-We always keep a combination of sports ball beads and animal beads.
-The most popular beads in our community are turtles and teddy bears (both of which we got from Beadtin*).
-However, feel free to mix it up!
+The most popular beads in our community are turtles and bats (both of which we got from Beadtin*).
+Try different shapes and see what your community likes the most!
 Just be sure that whatever you purchase will fit your chain size (see below).

 What size beads do I need?
 I want to make sure they fit the chain!